Niseko Ski & Snowboard Travel Guide

 vinceFebruary 10 24

-Powder Company located at the base of Annupuri resort is a base for powder surfers. and carvers.
-They have a good wide range of Gentemstick models which you can demo.
+Powder Company located in Annupuri resort is a base for powder surfers, carvers and backcountry boarders.
+They have the complete range of Gentemstick models which you can demo.
 Very helpful when answering questions.
 You can try out a board before plonking down some serious money.
 They run guided tours and carving classes and you can even pick up some energy bars and cans of Sapporo Classic 🍺!

 Powder Company